hotcarbon/www-jekyll/index.md

 classes: wide
 ---

-# HotCarbon -- Workshop on Sustainable Computer Systems
+# HotCarbon  <br> Workshop on Sustainable Computer Systems

-HotCarbon aims to bring together researchers and practitioners in computer and network systems to engage in a lively discussion focused on sustainability throughout the entire lifecycle of modern computing, focusing on both the operational and embodied impact of computer systems.
+HotCarbon aims to bring together researchers and practitioners in computer and networked systems to engage in a lively discussion around sustainability throughout the entire computing lifecycle, focusing on both the operational and embodied impact of computer systems.

 ## News